Dear Rumi …

 How to use our personal will to accomplish our mission

-From what went, it is clear that at the social level we should not simply submit to fate; we must not remain idle and leave all to be handled by the “higher powers”; we must do what we can to improve our personal and social situations and we must not remain silent in the face of injustice and adversity.
-We are obligated to put our utmost effort towards the good of humanity and the whole of nature.
+From what went, it is clear that at the social level we should not simply submit to fate.
+We must not remain idle and leave all to be handled by the “higher powers”.
+We must do what we can, to improve our personal and social situations, and we must not remain silent in the face of injustice and adversity.
+We are obligated to put our utmost effort towards the good of all existence, including humanity, animals, plants, and the environment.

-At the same time we must try surrendering to the Universal Will (not resignation) while continually examining our actions and personal history in order to recognise how we resist the optimising force of the Universal Will.
-While going about fulfilling our personal and social duties, we must endeavour to learn from our experiences to know the deepest parts of our social self, and gradually get out of our own way to allow our essential self to shine through (for more on social and essential self, see Purpose of life and our work here).
+At the same time, we must try surrendering to the Universal Will (this is not resignation).
+We can do this by continually examining our actions and personal history to recognise how we resist the optimising force of the Universal Will.
+While going about fulfilling our personal and social duties, we must endeavour to learn from our experiences to know the deepest and possibly darkest parts of our social self.
+We can then gradually get out of our own way to allow our essential self to shine through (for more on social and essential self, see Purpose of life and our work here).
 Spiritual teacher A.H.
 Almaas clarifies this further:

 We are not saying that you don’t have free will, but that you don’t have a free will separate from the whole.